Health

 Which GKV provider to pick

 All GKV providers cover the same things.
-They compete on customer service, app quality, extra perks, and the Zusatzbeitrag (the 2 to 3% top-up).
+They compete on customer service, app quality, extra perks, and the Zusatzbeitrag (the supplemental top-up).

 For most Indians arriving in Germany, TK is a safe pick.
+The English-language customer service and international-friendly processes matter when you are new to the system.
 You can switch provider after 12 months if you dislike them.

 If you want to compare Zusatzbeitrag rates and extra benefits across all providers, Verivox* shows a side-by-side comparison filtered by your situation (employed, student, self-employed).